watchlonelil/extension/README.md

 1. Messaging
   - `makeRequest` message.
 Make requests that ignore CORS and can set forbidden headers.
 Replies with request results.
   - `prepareStream` message.
 For a list of domains, set required or preferred headers.
-  - `clearStream` message.
-Clear any streaming header rules that were set.
   - `hello` message.
 Gives details on the extension, like the version.
 If not allowed, simply respond with an error describing it.

 2. Popout